hmelo1/hmelo1.github.io/_posts/2018-06-29-teaching_myself_new_things.markdown

 I've found it easiest to stick with 3 simple rules:
 * 1. Use const by default.
-* 2. Use let if oyu have to rebind a variable.
+* 2. Use let if you have to rebind a variable.
 * 3. use var to signal untouched legacy code.
 *
 (Thanks, https://twitter.com/raganwald/status/564792624934961152)

-**'let'**, essentailly "overrides" our need for var.
+**'let'**, essentially "overrides" our need for var.
 It allows the variable to be reassigned (similar to var) and the variable can only be used within the block(and sub-blocks) its defined.

 Our old friend, **'var'** is the weakest way to identify a variable.
 It allows the variable to be reassigned, however, the scope of the 'var' is the entire enclosed function.